matthiask/django-keyed-urls/README.rst

 .. image:: https://travis-ci.org/matthiask/django-keyed-urls.png?branch=master
    :target: https://travis-ci.org/matthiask/django-keyed-urls

-An app for those cases when you want database-configurable URLs.
+An app for those cases when you need language-specific URLs in the database for use in templates or as redirects.

 Installation